sara-mobsite/sentinel-monthly-tile-downloader/README.md

 - **Sentinel-1 notebook** for monthly scene selection and download
 - **Sentinel-2 notebook** for monthly best-scene selection using tile coverage and cloud filtering
-- Export of clipped imagery, metadata, and summary tables

 ## Features